My current research lies in the areas of Data Science and Artificial Intelligence (Natural Language Processing). I try to answer these questions:

 We applied deep learning techniques for sentiment analysis task and question answering systems.
 The sentiment analysis task was trained on 1 million tweets randomly selected from a 5.3TB Twitter dataset.
 Some example figures are shown below.
 (The related publications please see G3 on Publications page)

-- Thanet Markchom (2019- ).
-PhD student project.
-Image based Explainable Recommender Systems
+- Thanet Markchom (2019 – 2023), PhD student Project.
+Explainable Visually-Aware Recommender Systems Based on Heterogeneous Information Networks (Thesis)

 - Umarani Ganeshbabu (2019).
 A Dynamic Bayesian Network Approach for Analysing Topic-sentiment Evolution